I’ve worked with many structural engineers, and I know how much value they bring to commercial projects.

 If you want to know more about UK Building Regulations and what they entail, Homebuilding & Renovating is a handy resource.

 If your load-bearing wall is attached to a shared wall (common in many terraced and semi-detached houses), you may have to agree with your neighbour in writing before starting work.

-Your structural engineer has a part to play in facilitating this agreement but can’t act on your behalf as a Party Wall Surveyor.
+Your structural engineer has a part to play in facilitating this agreement but can’t act as a Party Wall Surveyor on your behalf.

 You’re required under the act to notify your neighbour if you intend to do any work on the wall that separates your two properties.
 This requirement may come into play if you’re thinking of inserting a steel beam into the party wall to remove the load-bearing wall on your side.

 Your neighbour can’t object to the work, so they can’t stop you.
 However, they can have a say in how and when the work is conducted.

 My advice?
 Don’t cut the wall on your side all the way back to the party wall.
 Instead, leave a short projecting pier, say 450mm.

 This pier is enough to sit the beam on and provides a buttress to the party wall.
 If you can avoid invoking the Party Wall Act, do so.